Types of visas

 2. Differentiation of visas according to the purpose of stay

 Visa types can also be differentiated according to the purpose of stay .
 A key aspect in visa issuance is the purpose of stay, which applicants must state when applying.
-A study visa, for example, is issued when someone wants to attend a university or complete an academic education in a country.
-A work visa, on the other hand, is intended for individuals who want to take up employment in another country.
+A study visa, for example, is issued if someone wishes to attend a university or complete an academic education in a country.
+A work visa, on the other hand, is intended for individuals who wish to take up employment in another country.
 Other residence permits, such as visas for family reunification or for attending language courses, also fall under this category of purpose-specific visas.

 The German Residence Act recognizes the following purposes of residence:

-• Residence for the purpose of gainful employment ( Section 4 of the Residence Act)
+Residence for the purpose of employment ( Section 4 of the Residence Act)

 The respective purposes of residence in turn have subordinate applications (e.g. reunification of spouses, reunification of children and reunification of parents in the case of family reunification).